This is a two-year Program starting within the Warriors bridging year program with more focus in the second year on instructor development.

 - Luxury Yacht Deck Hand

-The following list are focused on throughout the year as they are skills that are required in each and every activity that the instructors engage in.
+The following lists are focused on, throughout the year, as they are skills that are required in each and every activity that the instructors engage in.

 - Client Care

 - Inclusive Care

 - Centre Documentation